contiv-experimental/cluster/management/baremetal.md

   - note that `cluster-admin` can be an existing user.
   - this user needs to have **passwordless sudo** access configured.
 You can use `visudo` tool for this.
 - a ssh key has been generated for `cluster-admin`.
 You can use `ssh-keygen` tool for this.
-- the public key for `cluster-admin` user is added to all other hosts in your setup.
+- the public key for `cluster-admin` user is added to all the hosts(including the control host) in your setup.
 You can use `ssh-copy-id cluster-admin@<hostname>` for this, where `<hostname>` is name of the host in your setup where `cluster-admin` is being added as authorized user.

 ###1.
 Download and install Cluster Manager
 ```